Food, and especially nutrients, are essential for the body to function properly. They provide fuel for our cells and, therefore, our organs.

 In order to diversify your diet, it is important to provide different sources of nutrients to allow the microbiota to function optimally.

-To do this, vary the sources of protein consumed: animal (meat, fish, egg, cheese) and vegetable (legumes (lentils, beans, soya, beans, etc.) combined with cereals (rice, quinoa, wheat, spelt, etc.) .)).
-You can also vary the sources of carbohydrates : starchy foods (bread, pasta, rice, quinoa, bulgur, corn, etc.), sugars of all kinds while taking care not to overindulge in their consumption.
-Likewise, depending on the uses, it is very interesting to vary the sources of added lipids : oils and butter.
+To do this, vary the sources of protein consumed: animal (meat, fish, egg, cheese) and vegetable (legumes (lentils, beans, soy, broad beans, etc.) combined with cereals (rice, quinoa, wheat, spelt, etc.)).
+You can also vary the sources of carbohydrates : starchy foods (bread, pasta, rice, quinoa, bulgur, corn, etc.), sugars of all kinds while taking care not to abuse their consumption.
+Similarly, depending on the uses, it is very interesting to vary the sources of added lipids : oils and butter.

 Fats for cooking